Sleep problems are common among veterans. However, thankfully some sleep problems might qualify for VA disability.

 The higher your rated, the more compensation you receive.
 Your rating will be based on the severity of your symptoms; if you have multiple conditions, those will be combined to give you an overall rating.
 A 10% rating will grant you $152.64 a month and a 100% rating will bring in $3,332.06.

 Total disability for sleep disorders

 Depending on how impactful your condition is, you may be eligible for total disability based on individual unemployability (TDIU) benefits.
 Even people with debilitating conditions may not meet the VA’s 100% rating criteria for TDIU.
 However, if your sleep disorder is so severe that you cannot work at all, you might qualify for the same compensation as a 100% rating.
 If you have at least a 60% rating for a single condition or a combined rating of at least 70% including one single disability rated at least 40%.

 Get your VA disability rating for sleep disturbances

 Sleep disturbances can have a serious impact on every area of your life, from your relationships to your career.
 Getting the right VA disability rating for sleep disabilities can help get you the compensation you deserve.
 Talk to your doctor about getting a diagnosis and start the process of applying for VA disability.

-If you’d like help submitting or appealing a VA disability claim, get in touch with us at Woods and Woods, The Veteran’s Firm.
-We fight for veterans every day, and you don’t pay unless we win.
+If you’d like help submitting or appealing a VA disability claim, get in touch with us at Woods and Woods.
+You don’t pay unless we win.
 Contact us today to start getting the compensation you deserve.

-Those two conditions do have different rating codes, so while technically possible, your VA doctor will probably only give you a rating on one.
-There are other conditions that may be secondary to either of those, though, so your symptoms might alsoget ratings in addition to your sleep problems.
+Those two conditions do have different rating codes, so while technically possible, your VA doctor will probably only give you a rating for one.